How-To Tips for the Ultimate Home Mani-Pedi

 daniPro is a toxin free nail polish infused with Undecylenic Acid*, B7 (Biotin), Vitamin E and Vitamin A. We offer a health-conscious, chip-resistant, long-lasting color collection plus a base coat and super quick–drying top coat.
 We are completely free of any damaging chemicals found in most commercial polishes.

 *Undecylenic acid is not proven effective in treating fungus on the nails.
 It is effective in treating fungus of cuticles and skin.

 Anyone who is health conscious and wants stronger looking nails.
-There are 18 premium colors, as well as a clear basecoat and super quick-drying top coat, and nail recovery, for the perfect mani-pedi or for anyone who wants a natural look with the best quality.
+There is an assortment of premium colors, as well as a clear basecoat and super quick-drying top coat, and “Nail Recovery”, for the perfect mani-pedi or for anyone who wants a natural look with the best quality.

 daniPro is free from the recognized 10 harmful chemicals found in most other nail polishes.
 The 10 most common harmful chemicals include: Formaldehyde, Formaldehyde resin, Dibutyl Phthalate (DBP), Toluene, DBT (Dibutyl Phthalate) , TPHP, Xylene, Ethyl Tosylamide, Camphor and Parabens.
 And we do not test on animals.
 Toxin free for your safety!
 No animal testing, for your peace of mind.

 You should reapply daniPro nail polish at least every seven days to maintain strong, healthy looking nails.